Harvey White (footballer): Stevenage

 White signed for League One club Stevenage in September 2023 for an undisclosed fee.
 He scored his first goal for the club on 14 November 2023 against Crystal Palace U21 in the EFL Trophy and made 18 appearances that season.
-He has become a key member of Stevenage's midfield, making 41 League One appearances in the 2024–25 season.
+He went on to establish himself as a key member of Stevenage's midfield, making 41 League One appearances in the 2024–25 season.

 International career

 In May 2019, White earned his first cap for the England under-18 team in a penalty shootout defeat following a 1–1 draw in extra time against Spain.